-The Silver Star was a late addition to the Seaboard Air Line's fleet, inaugurated more than two years after the end of World War II.
+The Silver Star was a late addition to the Seaboard Air Line's fleet, inaugurated more than two years after World War II.
 The train was more or less a renamed section of the flagship, Silver Meteor, and carried a similar routing from New York to Florida in conjunction with the Pennsylvania and Richmond, Fredericksburg & Potomac.
 It was always considered secondary in nature to the Meteor and for a number of years continued hosting heavyweight equipment.
-Over the years the Star's consist changed here and there but normally ran with at least eight cars during even the "off season" (roughly April through late fall).
+Over the years the Star's consist changed here and there but normally ran with at least eight cars even in the "off season" (roughly April through late fall).
 It was still on the timetable following the Seaboard Coast Line merger and was retained by Amtrak.
 Today, it remains listed on the timetable as part of the carrier's "Silver Service."

 The Silver Star was certainly regarded by the Seaboard as its secondary streamliner serving the Sunshine State.
 When inaugurated on December 12, 1947 it was nearly a decade behind behind flagship Silver Meteor, the South's first lightweight train launched on February 2, 1939.
 According to Larry Goolsby's book, "Seaboard Air Line Passenger Service, In The Streamlined Era" the railroad held a naming contest for the train where more than 1,000 individuals submitted entries.
 Ultimately, the name Silver Star was chosen, which acquired the equipment and corridor of what was formerly the Advance Silver Meteor.
 During its early years the new train carried a number of heavyweight equipment, some which were rebuilt and modernized in nature to carry a look of gleaming stainless-steel.